|February 3rd, 2011 01:44 am - Victorian crossdressing|

 , specifically for the sort of Star Trek fans who know what "Starry Sea" is a quotation from.
 To which I could upload e-books and host discussions about things like the Ruling Queen and T'hy'la and Spockanalia and David Gerrold and stuff.

-Open to: All, detailed results viewable to: All, participants: 13
+Open to: Registered Users, detailed results viewable to: All, participants: 13

 (Wow, there's like twelve new DW communites with "Star Trek" in their interests since Thursday.)

 Have now watched Victoria's Secret (after a short hiatus caused by MY SISTER BREAKING MY LAPTOP.)

 My primary reaction -- and I realize I am not normal, and of course it doesn't help that I was thoroughly spoiled, although how did I not know about Ray's dad from the fanfic!
 Anyway I now want EmperorOfTheArcticNights!Fraser fic.
 (And if you actually have the right fandoms to get that reference, I love you forever.)